 The Re-build Centre

-The Re-build Centre is a function of Toronto Alliance Church that provides yearly training opportunities for students and interns to receive assistance with their spiritual and ministry formation, placing them into an environment in which to learn how to love, serve, witness and experience lives being transformed through the power of the Gospel.
+The Re-build Centre is a service of Toronto Alliance Church that provides regular training opportunities for people desiring assistance with their spiritual and ministry formation, placing them into an environment in which to learn how to love, serve, witness to others about being transformed through the power of the Gospel.

 Mission and Objectives

 The mandate of The Re-build Centre is to help Christian leaders encounter Jesus, learn to integrate His life into their work activities, and learn to extend His love in a way that brings the spiritual transformation of those they serve.
-The main objectives are:
+The main objectives of The Re-build Centre are:

 - To encourage leaders’ relationships with Christ – to become characterized by spiritual intimacy, emotional strength, and the ability to hear God’s voice in their lives and leadership